ibm-cloud-docs/openshift/openshift_storage_object.md

 [{{site.data.keyword.cos_full_notm}}](/docs/cloud-object-storage?topic=cloud-object-storage-getting-started) is persistent, highly available storage that you can mount to your apps.
 The plug-in is a Kubernetes Flex-Volume plug-in that connects Cloud {{site.data.keyword.cos_short}} buckets to pods in your cluster.
 Information that is stored with {{site.data.keyword.cos_full_notm}} is encrypted in transit and at rest, dispersed across multiple geographic locations, and accessed over HTTP by using a REST API.
 {: shortdesc}

-If you want to use {{site.data.keyword.cos_full_notm}} in a private cluster without public network access, you must set up your {{site.data.keyword.cos_full_notm}} service instance for HMAC authentication.
-If you don't want to use HMAC authentication, you must open up all outbound network traffic on port 443 for the plug-in to work properly in a private cluster.
-{: important}

 If you installed the {{site.data.keyword.cos_full_notm}} plug-in with Helm version 2, [migrate to Helm version 3](/docs/openshift?topic=openshift-helm#migrate_v3).
 {: important}